As a parent, you know it’s important that your child is happy and healthy. There’s no exception when it comes to your child’s feet.

 When you notice this condition, mark down as much information as you can.
 This includes monitoring your child’s gait and stance, noting when you first saw the in-toeing or out-toeing, and any other details.
 Then schedule an appointment with your podiatrist.
 This could be a sign of a more serious condition so it’s important to see a doctor.

-Call Us at the First Sign of Abnormality
+Call Us For Pediatric Care at the First Sign of Abnormality

 The first time you see something a little bit different with your child’s foot, call us.
 The earlier we treat your child’s foot injury, the more likely it is that the injury won’t permanently impact them.